STEEL BASEBALL CARDS

 The first major steel card set was produced in 1933 by the National Chicle Company and included 48 cards featuring players from the American and National Leagues.
 Each card measured 2 inches by 3 inches and had an image of the player on one side and stats/background on the reverse.
 The cards had various designs depending on the brand of gum but were made of thin tin or scrap galvanized steel leftover from other industries.
 They proved popular among collectors both young and old.

-Read also: 92 SCORE BASEBALL CARDS WORTH MONEY
+Read also: 2017 TOPPS BASEBALL CARDS LIST

 As the 1930s progressed, more companies jumped into the steel card craze to attract new customers.
 In 1934, Topps Chewing Gum issued its first set of 96 cards called “Diamond Stars.”
 These had colorful painted images on tin and are some of the most collectible early steel cards today.
 Goudey Gum followed in 1935 with a set titled “Goudey Baseball” featuring 150 cards that highlighted the vast array of players from that era before World War 2.
 Both Topps and Goudey would continue steel card sets through the late 1930s.